Aq Qoyunlu: Art of the book

+Persian language literature

-The Aq Qoyunlu patronized Persian belles-lettres which included poets like Ahli Shirazi, Kamāl al-Dīn Banāʾī Haravī, Bābā Fighānī, and Shahīdī Qumī.
+The Aq Qoyunlu patronized Persian belles-lettres which included poets like Ahli Shirazi, Kamāl al-Dīn Banāʾī Haravī, Bābā Fighānī, Shahīdī Qumī.
 By the reign of Yaʿqūb, the Aq Qoyunlu court held a fondness for Persian poetry.
+16th-century Azerbaijani poet Fuzuli was also born and raised under Aq Qoyunlu rule, writing his first known poem for Shah Alvand Mirza.

 Nur al-Din 'Abd al-Rahman Jami dedicated his poem, Salāmān va Absāl, which was written in Persian, to Yaʿqūb.
 Yaʿqūb rewarded Jami with a generous gift.
 Jami also wrote a eulogy, Silsilat al-zahab, which indirectly criticised Yaʿqūb immoral behavior.
 Yaʿqūb had Persian poems dedicated to him, including Ahli Shirazi's allegorical masnavi on love, Sham' va parvana and Bana'i's 5,000 verse narrative poem, Bahram va Bihruz.

 Yaʿqūb's maternal nephew, 'Abd Allah Hatifi, wrote poetry for the five years he spent at the Aq Qoyunlu court.

 Uzun Hasan and his son, Khalil, patronized, along with other prominent Sufis, members of the Kobrāvi and Neʿmatallāhi tariqats.
 According to the Tarikh-e lam-r-ye amini by Fazlallh b.
 Ruzbehn Khonji Esfahni, the court-commissioned history of Yaqub's reign, Uzun Hasan built close to 400 structures in the Aq Qoyunlu region for the purpose of Sufi communal retreat.

+Miniatures

+The Aq Qoyunlu commissioned numerous manuscripts with lavish miniatures, such as the Khamsa of Nizami (Tabriz, 1481) of Yaqub Beg, the Ya'qub Beg Album or the more popular Khavaran-nama.
+Yaqub Beg employed two main master miniaturists, Shaykhi and Darvish Muhammad, for the illustrations of his manuscripts.
+The Khamsa of Nizami (Tabriz, 1481) is considered as "the supreme and ultimate fruit of his artistic patronage".
+The pictorial style has been qualified as having "ecstatic intensity".
+One of the most famous miniatures added by Yaqub Beg is the Bahram Gur in the Green Pavilion, painted by the Herat artist Shaykhi.
+Compared to the balanced Timurid Herat style of Bihzad for example, this miniature style uses a much more intense color palette, with acid greens and vivid blues, and abundant vegetation that seems to engulf the protagonists.

+Another famous painting created under the patronage of Yaqub Beg is that of the Hasht Behesht Palace in Tabriz, a palace started by Uzun Hasan and completed by his son Yaqub Beg.
+Here, Yaqub's palace in Tabriz is used as the setting for the Classical composition of the romantic scene Khosrow under the windows of Shirin.